fedora-infra/mirrormanager2/README.rst

     (my-MirrorMan-env)$ pip install -r requirements.txt

-You should then create your own mariadb database for your development instance of mirrormanager2::
+You should then create your own sqlite database for your development instance of mirrormanager2::

     (my-MirrorMan-env)$ python createdb.py